encode42/MatrixChecks/README.md

 This config aims to mitigate those issues and improve what works well, but there's only so much we can do.

 ### 1. Config file types
-This repo has multiple config files for different uses.

 #### checks.yml
 The main config file.
 Includes the standard checks and everything advertised.